edgexfoundry/edgex-compose/README.md

 > - See each description for the convenience `make` commands that are provided to work with each of these compose files.

 - **docker-compose.yml**
     Contains all the services required to run in secure configuration.
-Includes the Device Virtual & Device REST device services.
+Includes the Device Virtual & Device REST device services and the UI.
     **Make Commands**

      - Use `make run <service(s)>` and `make down` to start and stop the services using this compose file.